-- The woodwork is in pear-tree coloured Mukali wood with fiddles and mouldings in solid wood.
+- The woodwork is in pear-tree colored Mukali wood with fiddles and moldings in solid wood.

-- The light colour of the woodwork gives a greater feeling of space.
+- The light color of the woodwork gives a greater feeling of space.

 - Storage: There are several storage spaces making life easier aboard.
 They are equipped with ventilation systems.
 (Some of the storage lockers are "removable" to help lighten the boat, which is necessary for regattas).